 Treated area will be numbed with topical anaesthesia (numbing cream).
 The procedure is tolerable by most patients.

-Treatment is used to relax your jaw muscles that creates a V-shape jawline overtime, enhance and sharpen your chin with quick and simple injections of Botox and fillers.
+Treatment is used to relax your jaw muscles that creates a V-shape jawline overtime, enhance and sharpen your chin with quick and simple injections of botulinum toxin and fillers.
 It is a structural support for wrinkle busting and volume replacement, using inert materials that can plump up wrinkles with effects that last from 6 to 18 months (depending on material used).

 For the first 2 weeks, patients are advised not to have facial massages, as it may alter the shape of the fillers.
 Patients should avoid pressure on the filled areas (e.g. do not sleep on the nose or cheeks which received treatment).